-Five Reasons High School Curriculum Needs A Change
+Five Reasons Why High School Curriculum Needs a Change

 We are all familiar with the basic area of studies that make up a typical high schools curriculum: English, Fine Arts, Foreign Language, Health, Physical Education, Math, Science, Etc. You know the drill.
 And it's normally broken down into blocks, periods, semesters.

 Think back to when you were in high school, were you excited about what you were learning and studying on a fairly regular basis?

 Would you agree that as a teenage high school student you had a genuine interest in certain areas of study and a very low interest in others.